redhat-aqe/rhv-2-openshift-demo/code-snippets/monitoring.md

 # Liveness & Readiness probe

 Application in OpenShift can monitor itself using liveness probe.
-When the liveness probe detects an application is in broken state OpenShift automatically restart a pod with an application.
+When the liveness probe detects an application is in broken state OpenShift automatically restarts a pod with the application.

-The readiness probe is usually used when application starts and it is not ready to get requests yet.
-The readiness probe blocks incoming traffic of requests until application is fully ready.
+The readiness probe is usually used when an application starts and it is not ready to receive requests yet.
+The readiness probe delays incoming traffic until application is fully ready to process them.
 ```yaml

   - apiVersion: v1